 Uniform Information Practices Act (UIPA)

-This is an unofficial copy of the Uniform Information Practices Act (Modified), chapter 92F, Hawaii Revised Statutes (“UIPA”).
-It contains all amendments enacted through the Legislature’s 2012 regular and special sessions.
+This is an unofficial version of the Uniform Information Practices Act (Modified), chapter 92F, Hawaii Revised Statutes (“UIPA”).
+It contains all amendments enacted through the Legislature’s 2020 regular session.

 UNIFORM INFORMATION PRACTICES ACT (MODIFIED)

 92F-2 PURPOSES; RULES OF CONSTRUCTION